quimbydogg/quimbydogg-overlay/README.md

 # quimbydogg-overlay
 Personal overlay for packages not in official Gentoo repos or major overlays.
 Might add ebuilds from other overlays if I only want one or a few packages from it for my systems.
-Primarily put together to have mopidy-spotify w/ Search and Playlists easily installable on Gentoo systems.
 Learning how ebuilds and overlays work.
 You probably don't want to use this unless you have no other option.

 To add with layman: